-Your sponsor is required to hold annual training sessions on program duties for monitors and other sponsor personnel.
+The sponsor is required to hold annual training sessions on program duties for monitors and other sponsor personnel.
 At the training session, the sponsor will do the following:

-- explain monitor duties and responsibilities; - distribute monitor review forms and any other records you may need to keep, such as mileage records; - train on procedures for monitoring meal counts, adjusting meal preparation or deliveries, reporting complaints to the vendor, and collecting site records; and - assign the sites for which you will be responsible (the sponsor may choose to do it at the training or at some point before you begin your duties).
+- Explain monitor duties and responsibilities. - Distribute monitor review forms and any other records you may need to keep, such as mileage records. - Train on procedures for monitoring meal counts, adjusting meal preparation or deliveries, reporting complaints to the vendor, and collecting site records. - Discuss how leftovers are to be handled. - Assign the sites for which you will be responsible (the sponsor may choose to do it at the training or at some point before you begin your duties).